 For a pair of genuine leather gloves at under $50, these are a real steal.
 You will find it a real challenge to find another pure leather gloves at this price point.
 These gloves have firm padding, and are durable enough to hold up to the stress of regular bag punching.
 The velcro straps are also really wide and will provide a nice secure fit that won’t shift much when you train.

 As far as I am aware of, the only complaint is that the colors bleed a little when you start using them.
 The aesthetics are simple and maybe a little dull for some.
 But if you are looking for durable gloves that can give you good mileage and protection, these boxing gloves are the best that money can buy at this price range.
+Real leather gloves do breathe better than synthetics so you may want to take that into consideration too.

 |– “ they’re protecting my hands very well.
 I’ve sustained no injuries with these gloves (and wraps) on.“